We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Treatment for swollen lymph nodes depends on the cause.
-A bacterial infection will require antibiotics, while a viral infection will usually just need time to resolve itself.
+A bacterial infection will require antibiotics, while a viral infection will usually need time to resolve itself.
 Sometimes, a warm, wet cloth applied to the affected part of the armpit may reduce the pain.

-Preventing breast cancer or lymphatic disorders may be nearly impossible.
 Other causes of underarm pain may be avoidable with a few precautions.
 For instance, you can prevent a pulled muscle by stretching and not pushing yourself beyond your abilities in the weight room.

 In general, you want to practice good skin hygiene in areas that can trap oil, sweat, and dirt.
 Keep your armpits clean and don’t wait to see a doctor if you notice a rash or other problem.

 Armpit pain that’s related to a muscle strain might be able to heal on its own after resting your muscles for a few days.
 If you have other symptoms, like swelling or the presence of a lump, you should see your doctor.

 Doctors may refer you to a hematologist who specializes in lymph node disorders or a breast cancer specialist if cancer is suspected.

 If you see a rash or other signs of skin problems under your arm, talk with a doctor about treatment or for a possible referral to a dermatologist.

 If you suspect a lymph node disorder and have symptoms like fever or congestion, you may have a respiratory infection related to your lymph nodes.

 In most cases, early treatment of any condition will lead to better outcomes.
 If the pain is a temporary muscle-related problem, getting a diagnosis can ease some anxiety too.